 In February 2019 I began blogging.
-I try to put out an article each week, usually on Monday or Tuesday.
-I am a professor of business and psychology, and have been conducting research on the human side of organizations for decades.
+I generally post an article once every week or two, usually on Monday or Tuesday.
+I am a professor of business, and have been conducting research on the human side of organizations for decades.
 So I blog about industrial-organizational psychology and business management (human resource management and organizational behavior) issues.
 I blog about the human side of organizations, and sometimes I blog about the research methodologies we use to study people.
 One week I might blog about how to avoid discriminatory hiring practices and the next might be about leadership.
 I often blog about issues concerning employee health and well-being, and sometimes about the impact of technology.
 When my colleagues and I publish a new paper I will blog about that.
 Sometimes I blog about a new study that caught my eye.
 Subscribe to Paul Spector’s blog so you don’t miss an article.

 Paul talks about why he started blogging.